pudly/schmopera-hugo/content/articles/chordless.md

 related_companies = []
 related_people = []
-short_description = "Chordless has created an intriguing piece of art with this Crumb video, and it'll be a neat experience to view it, and then have an immediate face-to-face (or screen-to-screen) with the folks who made it." slug = "chordless" title = "Chordless" youtube_url = ""
+short_description = "Chordless has created an intriguing piece of art with this Crumb video, and it'll be a neat experience to view it, and then have an immediate face-to-face (or screen-to-screen) with the folks who made it." slug = "watch-a-george-crumb-music-video-meet-the-artists-chordless-launches-new-project" title = "Watch a George Crumb music video & meet the artists: Chordless launches new project" youtube_url = ""

 +++